aleksandarivanovic/AI-Genetic-Algorithm/README.md

 However, what makes the difference is the lifecycle of an individual.
 The individuals here have a chance to heal themselves from broken mutations, thus allowing them to live longer and potentially stumble upon being the solution.
 But more about free-healthcare later.

 Every individual (represented by the record aptly named "Individual") represents a path with:
-  - A decimal representation of the path
+  - A decimal representation of the path (An integer)
-  - A binary representation of the path (tied to the decimal representation)
+  - A binary representation of the path (tied to the decimal representation) (A string of 0's and 1's)
-  - The map of cities with costs
+  - The map of cities with costs (A 2D vector, with 0 on locations 0-0, 1-1, 2-2 etc.)
   - The actual path (Vector of cities that are visited in order)
-  - The cost of the path
+  - The cost of the path (By reading the map)

 ## individual.clj